abbeyalam/JenkinsDemo/readmetest.txt

 Edited the second readMe file
 And then you are going to commit the changes.

+You then will go to TestJob in Jenkins
+You will build the job
+Check the Output Console for any issues
+If success, you will see:

+In your File Directory /Jenkins/workspace a file called TestJob Which has a readme.txt file
+And a readmetest.txt files

 You realized a few things about yourself during this time:
 You crave/love attention especially from someone you like, and they like you back -- especially in the oddest of circumstances
 It's that weird rom com movie moment